ThoaiNguyenHuu842/bulkhead_resilience4j/README.md

 Bulkhead pattern improves system resilience by creating separate, isolated compartments for different parts of a system.
 It’s inspired by the bulkheads on ships that prevent the entire vessel from flooding if one section is breached.

-Within this project - a home loan application using an external KYC API to verify newly registration users, we will apply Bulkhead to the **VerificationService** using **Resilience4j** library to limit only a few concurrent requests to the registration feature when the KYC API is very slow.
+Within this project - an E-commerce system using an external KYC API to verify newly registration users, we will apply Bulkhead to the **VerificationService** using **Resilience4j** library to limit only a few concurrent requests to the registration feature when the KYC API is very slow.
 We will also create an integration test to verify whether bulkhead works as our expectiation.